HearyShen/HearyHTTPd/README.md

 hhttpd is developed with JDK11.

-hhttpd can compiled and launched with the following commands:
+hhttpd can be compiled and launched with the following commands:

 ```bash
 cd src